Moebits/Moepictures.moe/readme.md

 https://aws.amazon.com/s3/

-If you want to instead upload to the local filesystem you can modify the functions in the file `structures/ServerFunctions.ts` to write to the local filesystem instead of uploading to the S3 bucket.
-In these functions the "file" argument will be a string like `foldername/filename.png` where these are all the folders, you need to create all of these if you are uploading locally.
+If you want to use the local filesystem instead you can edit the file `structures/ServerFunctions.ts` and add in your path to folders "moebooru" and
+"moebooru-unverified", each containing the following subfolders:

-`["animation", "artist", "character", "comic", "image", "pfp", "series", "tag", "video"]`
+`["animation", "artist", "character", "comic", "image", "pfp", "series", "tag", "video", "audio", "model"]`

 Rename the file `.env.example` to `.env` and this is where you should put in your database and aws credentials. `COOKIE_SECRET` should be a string of random characters. `EMAIL_ADDRESS` and `EMAIL_PASSWORD` is the email address used to send people email verification emails, password resets, etc.